Elements of Drama Worksheets Dramatic Play with Figurative Language Activities

 3. DRAMA SCRIPTS USING FIGURATIVE LANGUAGE COMPREHENSION

-If you have any questions, feel free to contact me at Marcy’s Mayhem.
+If you have any questions or concerns, please don’t hesitate to contact me at Marcy’s Mayhem.

 Reviews